stdm/stdm.github.io/about.md

 [<img src="http://stdm.github.io/images/thilo_sds2015.jpg"/>](http://stdm.github.io/images/thilo_sds2015.jpg)

-This is the personal website of [Thilo Stadelmann](http://www.zhaw.ch/=stdm), professor of computer science at [ZHAW](https://www.zhaw.ch/en/university/) [School of Engineering](https://www.zhaw.ch/en/engineering/), deputy head of [InIT‘s](https://www.zhaw.ch/en/engineering/institutes-centres/init/) [Information Engineering Group](https://www.zhaw.ch/de/engineering/institute-zentren/init/information-engineering/) and head of the [ZHAW Datalab](www.zhaw.ch/datalab).
+This is the personal website of [Thilo Stadelmann](http://www.zhaw.ch/=stdm), professor of computer science at [ZHAW](https://www.zhaw.ch/en/university/) [School of Engineering](https://www.zhaw.ch/en/engineering/) and holder of the chair of Engineering ‒ Information, deputy head of [InIT‘s](https://www.zhaw.ch/en/engineering/institutes-centres/init/) [Information Engineering Group](https://www.zhaw.ch/de/engineering/institute-zentren/init/information-engineering/) and head of the [ZHAW Datalab](www.zhaw.ch/datalab).

 All views expressed are mine and not necessarily shared by ZHAW, InIT or the Datalab.